jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ### 10.3 Error Response Body Size

-**Error response payload is exactly 2 bytes.** The body after the routing header is always exactly: 1-byte direction `0x05` + 2-byte error code, with zero trailing bytes.
-No opcode/error-code combination has been observed with additional payload after the error code.
+**Error response payload is exactly 3 bytes**: 1-byte direction `0x05` + 2-byte error code.
+No opcode is echoed; no trailing context bytes have been observed in any error response in normal traffic.

-Parser implication: when the direction byte is `0x05`, read exactly 2 bytes for the error code and stop.
+Parser implication: when the direction byte is `0x05`, read exactly 2 more bytes for the error code and stop.
 Do not scan for a value block, and do not expect the request opcode to be echoed.

 ### 10.4 Status Byte Check Is Mandatory